amazeeio/docs/drupal/environment_variables.md

 $database_username = getenv('AMAZEEIO_DB_USERNAME');
 ```

-For more information about the configuration of Drupal please see: [Settings.php Files](./settingsphpfiles.html)
+For examples on how to use these Environemnt variables, see: [Settings.php Files](./settingsphpfiles.html)